itaibenamram/player-generator/README.md

 ## Welcome to Player Generator :gear:

-Player Generator aims to be an extensive generator that will help you create player data with ease for use in Apps / board games / database testing or whatever comes to mind.
+A generator that will help you create player data with ease for use in apps / board games / database testing or whatever comes to mind.

 ### Why was the player generator created?

-Although there are numerous types of generators on the internet I wanted to create a versatile generator that can generate a big amount of data for a website I am building (to test it's database).
+Although there are numerous types of generators on the internet I wanted to create a versatile generator that can generate a big amount of data for a website I am building (to test it's database), so might as well share it to get some thoughts/code reviews etc...

-I Started to put together the generator that I hope to turn into an API (but that's still far away).

 ### Current features :rocket::